Deepfakes of Bollywood stars raise concerns about AI interference in India's elections - ExBulletin

 In this year's elections, politicians are using AI in other ways.

-In south India, Congress leader's spokesperson Vijay Vasanth said his team created a 2-minute audio-video clip using AI that was shared on social media platforms and shows his now deceased but more popular political father, H. Vasanthakumar, seeking votes for him. .
+In south India, Congress leader Vijay Vasanth's spokesperson said his team created a 2-minute audio-video clip using AI that was shared on social media platforms and shows its political father, now deceased but no longer popular, H. Vasanthakumar, seeking votes for him. .

-The late politician is seen saying that even though my body has left you all, my soul is still here.
+The late politician is seen saying, “Even though my body has left you all, my soul is still here.”

 In videos released on YouTube by the Marxist Communist Party of India (CPM), Samata, an AI-generated anchor dressed in a traditional sari and speaking in a style that mimics traditional news channels, criticizes the ruling party in the state of West Bengal.